Recovers a primary or mirror segment instance that has been marked as down (if mirroring is enabled).

 You can use the

 -o option to output a sample recovery configuration file to use as a starting point.
-The output file lists the currently invalid segments and their default recovery location.
-This file format can be used with the

 $ gprecoverseg -o /home/gpadmin/recover_config_file